datalab-org/datalab/pydatalab/docs/deployment.md

 [Ansible](https://www.ansible.com/) can be used to automate the deployment of containers and configuration to such resources.

-Configurations/rules/playbooks for these systems have been written for *datalab* and are used in production by many deployments.
+Configurations/rules/playbooks for these systems are provided and maintained for *datalab* and are used in production by many deployments.
 They are available with their own instructions at [datalab-org/datalab-ansible-terraform](https://github.com/datalab-org/datalab-ansible-terraform) on GitHub.

-These automated configurations require a bit more work and understanding, but can greatly accelerate the deployment process and make it much more reproducible.
+These automated configurations require a bit more work and understanding, but can greatly accelerate the deployment process and make it much more reproducible with additional features such as automatic backups and monitoring.

-## Deployment with Docker and Docker Compose
+## Manual deployment with Docker and Docker Compose

 Dockerfiles for the web app, server and database can be found in the `.docker` directory.
 The production target will copy the state of the repository on build and use `gunicorn` and `serve` to serve the server and app respectively.